phyzan/numiphy/README.md

 - **Modern Type Hinting**: Built with full Python type hints from the ground up, providing better IDE support and type safety
 - **Direct C++ Compilation**: Automatically compiles symbolic expressions to optimized C++ shared libraries and returns function pointers, not just code generation
 - **Symbolic Operators**: First-class support for differential operators within symbolic expressions, naturally integrated with the math system
-- **Numerical Focus**: Designed for numerical physics and engineering, not general symbolic algebra

 Be sure to use **SymPy** for comprehensive symbolic math (integration, series, limits, simplification, equation solving, etc.)